-To help drivers choose new cars with low fuel consumption, EU Member States are required to ensure that relevant information is provided to consumers, including a label showing a car's fuel efficiency and CO2 emissions.
+To help drivers choose new cars with low fuel consumption, EU countries are required to ensure that relevant information is provided to consumers, including a label showing a car's fuel efficiency and CO2 emissions.

-Annexes to the directive set out minimum requirements that each of these consumer information items must meet.
+Annexes to the directive set out minimum requirements that each of these items must meet.

 A Commission recommendation published in May 2017 seeks to further improve car labelling by

 - supporting Member States to make full use of the new test procedure (WLTP) in a coordinated way to provide improved information to consumers,

 - encouraging Member States to make air pollution related information available to consumers.